John Travolta, Chad Smith Join Foo Fighters On Stage For Their New York Concert

 The surprises weren’t over for fans that night.
 Red Hot Chili Peppers drummer Chad Smith joined the band on stage last night for a performance of the cover “Stay With Me” by the Faces.
 Foo Fighters drummer Taylor Hawkins took over vocal duties for the song while Smith took his place behind the drum kit.

-Last year, in an episode of Rolling Stone‘s video series “The First Time”, Smith recalled how he lost a prank war with the Foo Fighters in 1999 when the two bands toured together.
+Last year, in an episode of Rolling Stone‘s video series “The First Time,” Smith recalled how he lost a prank war with the Foo Fighters in 1999 when the two bands toured together.
 Smith would arrange M&Ms, popcorn, and other items to fall on Hawkins during the tour.

 As the joint tour was coming to an end, Smith knew his time was coming.
 Grohl and Hawkins arranged an elaborate prank for the drummer during the second-to-last show of the tour.